 - Averted in All American Boy by William J. Mann where the main character visits a friend/mentor of his who is dying from AIDS.
 He also reveals that his previous lover caught the disease, while he's "clean" because they had an open relationship.

 - Painfully averted in Someone Else's War, a book about Child Soldiers trying to survive and escape their horrific lives.

 - Thoroughly and constantly averted in A Brother's Price, where the fear of catching and passing on diseases seriously influences the culture and how it handles the rare men.

-- Averted in Name Of The Wind.
-In Kvothe's part of the world, it's rarely mentioned (because it's not really that relevant to him) but the Adem describe going to great lengths to avoid or remove venereal diseases.
+- Averted in The Name of the Wind.
+In Kvothe's part of the world, it's rarely mentioned (because it's not really that relevant to him), but the Adem describe going to great lengths to avoid or remove venereal diseases.
 Kvothe notes how important this is in light of the amount of sex they have, and with how many partners.

-- Averted and played with in Youth in Sexual Ecstasy, the protagonist discovers that he has herpes right after having sex with the school's most attractive girl, he is told that given the sudden onset of symptoms it's unlikely he got it from her and more likely that he infected her, and he is also given the serious advice of tracking down all his previous sexual partners to warn them about it.
-Then he later learns that the girl was indeed infected, but with syphilis, how he didn't got the disease from her is never explained.
+- Averted and played with in Youth in Sexual Ecstasy: The protagonist discovers that he has herpes right after having sex with the school's most attractive girl, then is told that given the sudden onset of symptoms it's unlikely he got it from her and more likely that he infected her.
+He is also given the serious advice of tracking down all his previous sexual partners to warn them about it.
+Then he later learns that the girl was indeed infected, but with syphilis; how he didn't got the disease from her is never explained.

 - In Doctrine of Labyrinths, the POV characters have lots of sex in lots of ways with lots of partners (one is a male homosexual prostitute, one is a Good Bad Girl, one is a man who patronizes female prostitutes, and one is a man who patronizes male prostitutes), but nobody mentions disease or protection.
 Despite this being a high-fantasy series, magic isn't really a justification here, since much of the action is set in a country that bans the use of magic on people for any reason.